 Sector-Skills-Plan-WHOLESALE-RETAIL-TRADE-MAY-15_V3

-The outcomes of a Scarce Skills Validation Survey, conducted in November/December 2018 and in which over 4,000 employers participated, is informing the development of the Skills Development Plan 2, to cover the period of 2022 to 2026.
+The outcomes of a Scarce Skills Validation Survey, which was conducted in November/December 2018 and in which over 4,000 employers participated, are informing the development of the Skills Development Plan 2, to cover the period of 2022 to 2026.

-Click on the link below to download SDP II.
+Click on the link below to download SDP 2.

-Click on the link below to download the TVET Tracer Study Research Report.
+Click on the link below to download the TVET National Graduate Survey Reports.

 M | T | W | T | F | S | S |